Trendy Apartment Plants You Need

 Snake Plant | Sansevieria trifasciata

-Where to buy: Plants Express, $12
+Where to buy: Plants Express, Lowe’s

 Difficulty: 3/10

-Light Level: Tolerant of a variety of light conditions
+Light level: Tolerant of a variety of light conditions

 Size: Medium